 If you buy shares when a fund has realized but not yet distributed income or capital gains, you will be "buying a dividend" by paying the full price for the shares and then receiving a portion of the price back in the form of a taxable distribution.

-Any taxable distributions you receive from the fund will normally be taxable to you when you receive them.
+Any taxable distributions you receive from a fund will normally be taxable to you when you receive them, regardless of your distribution option.

 Taxes on Transactions